garethtdavies/zqw-docs/docs/faq.md

 ### How do I verify the download file?

-// TODO check this info
+// TODO update this once signed releases are pushed

-All releases on the [Github repository](https://github.com/ZcashFoundation/zec-qt-wallet) are signed by [adityapk00](https://github.com/adityapk00) and their PGP key is available to be verified ...

 ## Blockchain